Libera-Chat/libera-chat.github.io/chanreg.md

 Libera.Chat have extra tools at their disposal to help manage their IRC presence:

-- Your official liaisons with us, known as group contacts, will be invited to `#libera-communities` where they can more easily reach Libera.Chat staff and can be involved in discussions concerning potential future directions and improvements for Libera.Chat.
+- Your liaisons with us, known as group contacts, will be invited to `#libera-communities` where they can more easily reach Libera.Chat staff and can be involved in discussions concerning potential future directions and improvements for Libera.Chat.
-- Ownership over their group's names or name prefixes.
+- Control over their group's channel namespaces.
 For example, Libera.Chat itself owns the channel `#libera` and all channels beginning with `#libera-`.
 Group contacts can register or take over channels within their group's channel namespace with the `/msg ChanServ CLAIM` command.